ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 You'll want to work in Markdown for this exercise ([read the passage titled Philosophy in Daring Fireball's Markdown: Syntax](https://daringfireball.net/projects/markdown/syntax) to find out why).
 Markdown is a simple markup language that's ideal for writers that lets us control the display of the document.
 We can create lists, add images, format words in bold or italic, include quotes or raw HTML or do other things using a few keys and non-alphabetic characters such as #, *, or _.

 [Brush up on Markdown with a tutorial](https://www.markdowntutorial.com/), and keep a [cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet) on hand.
-I also like [Markdown Guide](https://www.markdownguide.org/).
+I also like [Markdown Guide](https://www.markdownguide.org/) (these can also be found in the list of extra resources at the end of our guide).